andruakadrew/cisco-packet-tracer/labs/ACL/README.md

 # ACL (Access Control List) Configuration lab
 In this lab, I configured a Multi Router network to simulate a school environment.
 This lab contains students, teachers, and a centralized Server network.
-The goal of this lab is to get a deeper understanding of ACLs are implemented into Networks and how it can restrict users based on pre-set permissions.
+The goal of this lab is to get a deeper understanding of ACLs and how I can use it to restrict users based on permissions.

 ## Lab setup